Interacting Large Language Model Agents. Interpretable Models and Social Learning

-Finally, we show how the proposed stochastic approximation algorithm (summarized in Algorithm~\ref{alg:stochasticapprox}) can be used to optimally estimate the policy parameters for optimal stopping in incentivized \bayesianagents\ with system parameters from the previous section.
+Finally, we show how the proposed policy gradient algorithm (summarized in Algorithm~\ref{alg:stochasticapprox}) can be used to optimally estimate the policy parameters for optimal stopping in incentivized \bayesianagents\ with system parameters from the previous section.
 We run $100$ iterations, each of which uses a cost function averaged over $100$ independent runs.
 We set a linearly decreasing step size from $\stepsize=0.05$ to $0.005$ and set the parameter perturbation as $\perturbationsize=1$ and the approximation factor for the sigmoidal policy of~\eqref{eq:approximatepolicy} as $\approximationparameter=0.3$.
 The discount factor is $\discountfactor=0.99$.
-Figure~\ref{fig:stochasticapprox}

-Figure~\ref{fig:stochasticapprox} presents how the total incentive expenditure changes with each policy parameter update.
+Figure~\ref{fig:stochasticapprox} presents how the cumulative incentive expenditure changes with each policy parameter update.
 It can be seen that after a few iterations, the iterates converge to parameter value such that the incentive expenditure is in the range [5,15], which is close to the optimal incentive from Figure~\ref{fig:parametersweepincentive}.